devakapatel/t9-nextra-3/pages/sem-6/assignments/security-and-privacy-in-iot/assignment-2.md

 Addressing user concerns about data collection requires a multi-faceted approach that prioritizes transparency, user control, security, and accountability.
 Building trust is crucial for maintaining positive user relationships and ensuring the ethical and responsible use of data.

-## 2) Explain the role of transparency in data collection.
+## <mark> 2) Explain the role of transparency in data collection.
 How does transparency (or the lack of it) impact user trust in digital platforms?
-Provide real-world examples to support your answer.
+Provide real-world examples to support your answer. </mark>

 Transparency in data collection refers to the openness and clarity with which organizations inform users about what data they are collecting, why they are collecting it, how it will be used, and who will have access to it.
 It's about being upfront and honest about data practices.